samjones00/docs/docs/_documentation/Why-Servicestack.md

 ### Multiple pluggable Formats

-ServiceStack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discoverability and provides hosting of your web service on a number of different formats, including:
+ServiceStack re-uses the custom artifacts above and with zero-config and without imposing any extra burden on the developer adds discoverability and provides hosting of your web service on a number of different formats, including: